 During your last semester in our program, you gain the professional experience of teaching in a classroom, and you take part in professional development activities.
 Student teaching is the capstone experience of the Teacher Education Program.
-During your student teaching semester, you will engage in initial seminar, career fair and student teacher professional development conference.
-The student teaching process starts with a mandatory application meeting the semester prior to your professional classroom experience
+During your student teaching semester, you will engage in initial seminar, career fair, and teacher candidate professional development conference.
+The student teaching process starts with a mandatory application meeting the semester prior to your professional classroom experience.

 Student Teaching Sample Schedule

 Green: Events you attend when you are student teaching

 Blue: Activities you attend in the semester before you start student teaching